 - Project Management and Planning

 Management relies heavily on measurement.
-Metrics for software development give a clear picture of what and how teams performed in previous project iterations.
+Metrics for the software development model give a clear picture of what and how teams performed in previous project iterations.
 A project manager can better estimate and plan a budget, time, resources, and requirements for subsequent iterations based on the data, as well as quickly determine if an iteration or the complete project goes wrong based on the data.

 - Project Overview